mode51/Tungsten/NuGet/Tungsten.Net/Readme.txt

 ﻿Tungsten.Net is a client/server tcp socket library.
 Client and server classes are provided, with and without assymetric encryption.

+5.11.2017 v1.2.5
+Near rewrite of clients and servers (secure clients and servers should be more stable now) Added StringClientLogger and SecureStringClientLogger to make it easy to add logging over TCP GenericClient is now Client (and SecureClient) and Client is now the base of all other clients SecureServer now inherits Server (instead of duplicating the same functionality) Removed W.Net.Sockets.FormattedClient - this is now built into W.Net.Client

 5.2.2017 v1.2.4.1
 Readded a constructor to W.Net.SecureStringClient and W.Net.GenericClient